GautamPB/100-days-of-code/log.md

 Day 4 of #100DaysOfCode
 FINALLY implemented a music API in spotify clone using fetch.
 Learnt about arrays and array functions in javascript

+Day 5 of #100DaysOfCode
+learnt about dot and bracket notations and object functions in javascript